Vacation rentals in Clearwater Beach

 Clearwater Beach beach vacation rentals

 Your guide to Clearwater Beach

-When is the best time to stay in a vacation rental in Clearwater Beach?
+The best time to stay in a vacation rental in Clearwater Beach

 Clearwater Beach’s nearly tropical climate means that the weather is warm (or hot) just about all year round.
 April through October brings average highs in the 80 degrees Fahrenheit (with spikes in the 90s, especially in August) while November through March sees average highs in the 70s.
 June through September brings rain and thunderstorms almost daily, so plan ahead and pack for wet weather during those months.

 Coated in fine, sugary sand, the island’s main beachfront is well loved for its placid, shallow waters perfect for wading and splashing around.
 The beach is hugged by a lengthy palm-lined promenade populated by cyclists and pedestrians, and everything you need for a fun day at the beach — food, drink, gear rentals — is available nearby.
 Two hours before sunset, Pier 60, the beach’s 1,080-foot fishing pier, comes alive with street performers, musicians, and craft vendors as part of its sunset celebration, which happens 365 days a year — weather permitting.

 Caladesi Island State Park